Steven Kwan Player Props: Guardians vs. Pirates

 - Kwan leads Cleveland in slugging percentage (.364) thanks to 27 extra-base hits.

-- Among the qualified hitters in baseball, his batting average ranks 50th, his on-base percentage ranks 53rd, and he is 136th in the league in slugging.
+- He ranks 49th in batting average, 44th in on base percentage, and 135th in slugging among the qualified batters in MLB play.

+- Kwan enters this game on a four-game hitting streak.
+In his last games, he's hitting .350 with one homer.

-- Kwan has picked up a hit in 63 of 91 games this season, with multiple hits 28 times.
+- Kwan has reached base via a hit in 64 games this year (of 92 played), and had multiple hits in 28 of those games.

-- Kwan has driven in a run in 19 games this season (20.9%), including six games with more than one RBI (6.6%).
-He has also driven home three or more of his team's runs in three contests.
+- In 21.7% of his games this season, Kwan has driven in at least one run.
+In six of those games (6.5%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.